Trusted WordPress tutorials, when you need them most.

 How to Increase the Maximum File Upload Size in WordPress

-Sometimes a low file upload size limit can stop you from uploading files with the media uploader or installing larger WordPress plugins and themes.
+For example, sometimes a low file upload size limit can stop you from uploading files with the media uploader or installing larger WordPress plugins and themes.
+This can be very frustrating, especially when you’re not sure how to change the limit.

-In this article, we will show you how to easily increase the maximum file upload size in WordPress to fix those issues.
+In this article, we’ll show you how to easily increase the maximum file upload size in WordPress to fix those issues.

 How to increase the maximum file upload size in WordPress